theuerc/Website/gitpod/docs/introduction/languages/python.md

 ### Python Test Explorer

-![Python test explorer example](../../../static/images/docs/python_Test_In_Gitpod.png) Easily test your python extensions with the Python Test Explorer.
+![Python test explorer example](../../../static/images/docs/python_Test_In_Gitpod.png) Easily test your python code with the Python Test Explorer.
 To add this to your repository add the following to your [.gitpod.yml](/docs/references/gitpod-yml)

 ```yaml